benlagrone/rs-video-stitch/README.md

 - The Docker image installs `ffmpeg`, `jq`, and `tini`; additional build deps can be added in `render-api/Dockerfile` if needed.
 - `render-api/app/renderer.py` is the FFmpeg orchestration point; extend it for music beds, ducking, or additional effects.
 - Logs and intermediates remain in `/videos/projects/<projectId>/work` on failure for debugging.
 Successful runs leave outputs in `/videos/projects/<projectId>/output` and trace logs in `/videos/logs`.
-- Rotate `AUTH_TOKEN`, restrict network exposure, and front with a reverse proxy if deploying beyond your LAN.

 ## License